Pili, Camarines Sur: Education

+The Pili Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 There are two major “school belts” in the town: the San Jose (in the North) and the Pili Centro (in the South).
 The barangay of San Jose, which is considered as the provincial education hub, has the highest density in terms of number of learning institutions among the barangays in the town which is comparable to the whole of Centro district.

-The “San Jose Belt” stretches along the Maharlika Highway from San Jose North Elementary School (Camarines Sur Freedom Sports Complex) to San Jose South Elementary School.
-While, the “Pili Centro Belt” stretches also along the Maharlika Highway from the Universidad de Santa Isabel – Pili Campus up to Pili National High School.
+The “San Jose Belt” stretches along the Maharlika Highway from San Jose North Elementary School (Camarines Sur Freedom Sports Complex) to San Jose South Elementary School, while the “Pili Centro Belt” stretches along the Maharlika Highway from the Universidad de Santa Isabel – Pili Campus up to Pili National High School.

 The Central Bicol State University of Agriculture (CBSUA), a state university, has its main campus located in the town specifically in San Jose.
 Its other campuses can be found in the towns of Pasacao, Sipocot, and Calabanga, which are all in the province of Camarines Sur.
 The university also houses the Computer Science High School of Bicolandia in its main campus which is now DepEd-administered.

 The CBSUA is now SUC level IV and ISO 9001:2015 accredited.
 It celebrated its centennial year in 2018.
 The university continues to be a Center of Development first in Agricultural and then Education and Teaching Education in the country and is known as one of the National University/College of Agriculture (NUCA) in the Philippines.